 *Please note that this is only a representative group of our scholars.
-Due to the nature of their work, and privacy reasons, some of our scholarship recipients have requested to not be listed publicly.
+Due to the nature of their work, and privacy reasons, a portion of our scholarship recipients have requested to not be listed publicly.

 Pat is an active duty member of the United States Navy SEAL Teams.
 He has competed nine deployments in support of the Global War on Terror.
 He is the recipient of the Bronze Star for Valor in combat (x2), The Joint Service Commendation Medal, The Navy Commendation Medal, The Army Commendation Medal, the Joint Service Achievement Medal (x2), the Navy and Marine Corps Achievement Medal, and the Army Achievement Medal, and many other personal and unit awards.
 Pat will remain on active duty in his current duty assignment in Naval Special Warfare while he completes his Masters Degree in Business Administration from the Darden School of Business at the University of Virginia.
 He is a husband and loving father of two young boys.

 Matthew Reith is an Active duty service member serving as a Navy SEAL.
 As a SEAL he has deployed in support of Operation Iraqi Freedom and Operation Enduring Freedom.
 With almost 10 years of service to his country Matt is looking to transition into the private sector.
 He is passionate about leadership and management which is driving him to pursue an MBA.
 Currently, he is brushing up on lost quantitative skills by taking undergraduate classes with the help of the Glen Doherty Foundation.
 One of Matt's long-term goals is to have a positive impact on society through volunteer programs with young adolescents.